-More Bundesliga frustration for Dortmund
+Bayern stays top of Bundesliga with 3-3 draw against Leipzig

-BERLIN (AP) — Borussia Dortmund stumbled again in the Bundesliga with a 1-1 draw at Eintracht Frankfurt on Saturday.
+Borussia Dortmund stumbled again with a 1-1 draw at Eintracht Frankfurt.

 American teenager Gio Reyna scored a fine equalizer for the visitors, but they clearly missed injured striker Erling Haaland.
 The 16-year-old forward Youssoufa Moukoko found his opportunities limited by Frankfurt’s hard-working defense after coming on for the second half.